ServerMod/SCPDiscord/README.md

 **Possible connection settings:**

 Well, an IP address for the IP entry and a port for the port entry, pretty self explanatory.
+Defaults to 127.0.0.1 and 8888 if not included in the config.

 **Possible channel settings:**